13441

 Is Now The Time?

-DoubleVerify may have had a bad quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.
+DoubleVerify may have had a tough quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.

 There are numerous reasons why we think DoubleVerify is one of the best software as service companies out there.
-While we'd expect growth rates to moderate from here, its .
-Additionally, its very efficient customer acquisition hints at the potential for strong profitability, and its impressive gross margins indicate excellent business economics.
+While we'd expect growth rates to moderate from here, its revenue growth has been strong over the last three years.
+Additionally, its efficient customer acquisition hints at the potential for strong profitability, and its customers are increasing their spending quite quickly, suggesting they love the product.

-The market is certainly expecting long-term growth from DoubleVerify given its price-to-sales ratio based on the next 12 months is 9.7x.
-But looking at the tech landscape today, DoubleVerify's qualities as one of the best businesses really stand out and we still like it at this price, despite the higher multiple.
+The market is certainly expecting long-term growth from DoubleVerify given its price-to-sales ratio based on the next 12 months is 7.4x.
+But looking at the tech landscape today, DoubleVerify's qualities really stand out.
+We are big fans at this price, even more so when considering the company is trading at a discount to its similar-growth peers.

-Wall Street analysts covering the company had a one-year price target of $43.17 per share right before these results (compared to the current share price of $31.59), implying they saw upside in buying DoubleVerify in the short term.
+Wall Street analysts covering the company had a one-year price target of $40.89 right before these results (compared to the current share price of $24), implying they see short-term upside potential in DoubleVerify.